mercedes-ben/diabotty-maps/tt_beef_a2/readme.md

+## To play with CPMA physics

+1. Download the cpma.cfg file located in the root of this GitHub repository.

+2. Place the file in your home directory.
+This can be found by typing `/homedir` into the Diabotical console.

+3. Type `/exec cpma` into the console to load the config.

 ## Known issues

 * Stage 17 is missing a teleport on the door.
 At the moment it's not possible to move/disable a teleport as far as I know.
 This will be updated if a workaround is found.